Chapter 7: Anti-Patterns

 [Standup ends.
 No one is assigned to unblock.
 Nothing happens.]

-Why it's bad:
+Why it is bad:

 - Blockers are surfaced but not resolved

-- Team feels like complaining into void
+- Team feels like they are complaining into a void

 - Nothing changes